NeuraiProject/neurai-rpc/neurai_methods.md

                        transaction with the account, so the account's balance computation and transaction history can reflect the spend.
 2. "toaddress"         (string, required) The raven address to send funds to.
-3. amount                (numeric or string, required) The amount in RVN (transaction fee is added on top).
+3. amount                (numeric or string, required) The amount in XNA (transaction fee is added on top).
 4. minconf               (numeric, optional, default=1) Only use funds with at least this many confirmations.
 5. "comment"           (string, optional) A comment used to store what the transaction is for.
                                      This is not part of the transaction, just kept in your wallet.